 PEARL ENGAGEMENT RINGS

 The remarkable beauty of pearl engagement rings is truly alluring.
-Whether you’re interested in an engagement ring that is simple with clean lines, or a ring that features a combination of pearls and diamonds, The Pearl Source is the premier source for one-of-a-kind engagement rings.
+Whether you’re interested in an engagement ring that is simple with clean lines, perfect for your classic wedding band, or a three stone ring that features a combination of pearls and diamonds, The Pearl Source is the premier source for spectacular non traditional engagement rings.
 With a huge collection of pearl engagement rings at the best prices in the market, you’re sure to find a ring that will leave your significant other absolutely mesmerized.

 The Ten Most Unique Engagement Rings of All Time

 In this section, we list our ten most unique celebrity engagement rings of all time.
 While each of the rings features diamonds, what makes all of these unique is how they each incorporate other gemstones as well.
 From emeralds to rubies, and even aquamarine, the beautiful colors and delightful details of these rings sets them apart from other engagement rings.
 Can you guess which celebrity each ring belongs to?